WISE-Community/WISE-Docker-Dev/README.md

 ## Description
 WISE development uses [Docker](https://www.docker.com/).
 Using Docker simplifies and standardizes the development environment so that developers can quickly and easily start developing WISE.

+## Requirements
+1. Your machine will need at least 10GB to set up WISE development using Docker.
+2. If you are using Windows, It may be easier to use WSL2.
+Update .wslconfig to allocate at least 10GB to WSL.

 ## Setup
 1. Install Docker from [here](https://www.docker.com/products/docker-desktop).
-In the Docker preferences, set the RAM to at least 5GB.
+In the Docker preferences, set the RAM to at least 6GB.
 2. In the same folder, checkout [WISE-Docker-Dev (this project)](https://github.com/WISE-Community/WISE-Docker-Dev), [WISE-API](https://github.com/WISE-Community/WISE-API), and [WISE-Client](https://github.com/WISE-Community/WISE-Client).
 ```
 $ git clone https://github.com/WISE-Community/WISE-Docker-Dev